 Girl Scouts at that time, the Golden Eaglet of Merit, in the year

-earn this patch, you will need to complete one activity from each of
+1916.
+To earn this patch, you will need to complete one activity from

-100th Anniversary of the Gold Award Patch Program and Evaluation Form
+100th Anniversary of Girl Scouting in Nassau County Patch Program and Evaluation Form

 Girls learn about brownfields (abandoned and/or contaminated properties) in their communities and help to identify and target them through advocacy and education.
 (All levels).
 FREE PATCH IN THE GSNC SHOP!

 Caring for Your Heart